minombreeskarla/xerotest/README.md

     When I add multiple ANZ Bank Accounts with different account types Then I verify that each bank account is added successfully

-To execute this test:
-Clone the project from Github
-Right click and Run the "AddBankAccount" class file under /test/java/ folder Both two test cases should pass

 Notes:
 I create my own login credentials and use the Demo Company as a sample organization

 Plans for TODOs:
 -To make it in a BDD format using Cucumber
 -Create a report

+To execute this test:
+Clone the project from Github as a maven project
+Right click and Run the "AddBankAccount" class file under /test/java/ folder Both two test cases should pass